smolquants/papr-review-2023-02/review/oracle-manipulation.md

 ## TL;DR

-- It is currently impossible within a "reasonable" timeframe to force a liquidation on the average paprMEME vault by manipulating the spot price on the paprMEME/WETH 1\% Uniswap V3 pool
+- It is currently not possible within a "reasonable" timeframe to force a liquidation on the average paprMEME vault by manipulating the spot price on the paprMEME/WETH 1\% Uniswap V3 pool
 - This is due to both the liquidation price being *outside* of the `MIN_TICK` price supported by the Uniswap pool implementation and the paprMEME `_targetMarkRatioMax` internal constant being set well.
 Given current numbers, the attacker would need to wait for an instance when the `updateTarget()` function hasn't been called in $\Delta t > 44$ days
 - Still, the amount of capital required to force the Uniswap pool to the `MIN_TICK` is finite given the lack of full-range liquidity provision in the pool